Explore the Essence of Tempura and Dashi with an Experienced Chef in Kyoto

 Understand Japanese Culture Through its Cuisine

 With this experience, you’ll go far beyond simply enjoying a great meal.
-From tips on making your own delicious tempura and dashi to insights into bringing tempura to life with seasonal ingredients, this is a rare opportunity to expand your appreciation of Japanese cuisine and culture under the guidance of a master chef.
+From insights into dashi and seasonal ingredients to the chef’s approach to tempura, this is a rare opportunity to expand your appreciation of Japanese cuisine and culture under the guidance of an experienced chef.

 Kodaiji Tantora